gthvn1/blog/_posts/2023-02-06-enter-long-mode.md

 implementation.
 It provides the ability to directly run on hardware, remove the need of the standard library, defined the entry point of your program, etc...
-In a post from Andrew Kelley called [Using Zig to Provide Stack Traces on Kernel Panic for a Bare Bones Operating System](https://andrewkelley.me/post/zig-stack-traces-kernel-panic-bare-bones-os.html) it explains that with *Zig* we have the possibility to create our own panic handler.
+In a post from Andrew Kelley called [Using Zig to Provide Stack Traces on Kernel Panic for a Bare Bones Operating System](https://andrewkelley.me/post/zig-stack-traces-kernel-panic-bare-bones-os.html) he explains that with *Zig* we have the possibility to create our own panic handler.
 It could be cool to add that in the early steps of the developpement of our kernel to see what happens.